 A quick hack to decreasing your credit usage percentage is:

 Reach out to a family member or close friend that has credit cards with a high limit and is very financially organized.
-Ask them to add you to one of their cards, but be sure to let them know you wouldn’t even have to carry the card with you, and you don’t intend on using it.
-If he or she can add you to their credit card, this strategy is known as piggybacking.
+Ask them to add you to one of their cards, but be sure to let them know you wouldn’t even have to carry the card with you and don’t intend to use it.
+This strategy is known as piggybacking if he or she can add you to their credit card.

 EXTRA: The last tip to boosting your credit and not worrying about buying a house with bad credit is: